goschtl/zope/zope2book/trunk/source/BasicObject.rst

 Software, audio, video and documents are typically transported around the Internet and the world as files.
 A Zope File object is an analogue to these kinds of files.
-You can use Files to hold any kind of information that Zope doesn't specifically support, such as Flash files, Java applets, "tarballs", etc.
+You can use Files to hold any kind of information that Zope doesn't specifically support, such as Flash files, audio files, "tarballs", etc.

 Files do not consider their contents to be of any special format, textual